 - Reviewing and monitoring the Corporation’s adherence to high standards of corporate governance principles as well as measures for receiving shareholder feedback; and

-The board of directors proposed for election is composed of ten members, seven of whom are independent in that they have no direct or indirect business or other relationships that could reasonably be expected to interfere with the exercise of independent judgment.
+The Board of Directors proposed for election is composed of eleven members.
+The Corporation has adopted a majority voting policy in respect of their election.
+Eight of the current and proposed members of the Board are independent in that they have no direct or indirect business or other relationships that could reasonably be expected to interfere with the exercise of independent judgment.

 ||John B. McCoy